open-cluster-management-io/policy-collection/README.md

 # policy-examples
-A collection of policy examples for Advanced Cluster Management
+A collection of sample policies for Advanced Cluster Management